 In addition to extensive coffee equipment reviews, Mark from CoffeeGeek has a Flickr channel full of outstanding coffee photos.
 This photo is titled Building yet another Americano.

 Wait, Instagram isn’t a coffee site.
 That is true, but Instagram is the social network that is doing the best job of connecting coffee drinkers with coffee professionals.
-With Instagram, you can start by following your favorite coffee shops and roasters.
-From there you might add a few baristas.
-Soon a network of coffee information will be available to you one photo at a time.
+With Instagram, you can follow your favorite coffee shops and roasters.
+From there, you might add a few baristas.
+Soon, a network of coffee information will be available to you, one photo at a time.

 I learn more about what is happening in specialty coffee on Instagram than anywhere else.
-Many coffee professionals have left Facebook as their messages were not reaching the very people that liked their page.
-Twitter has become too noisy.
+Many coffee professionals have left Facebook because their messages were not reaching the people who liked their page, and Twitter has become too noisy.
 These reasons have made Instagram an ideal tool for coffee professionals to share information with their fans.

-The only downside is that on the website you can only view images.
-You will need the mobile app to post your own photos.
+The only downside is that the website allows you to view only images.
+You will need the mobile app to post your photos.

 Photo courtesy of Instagram